What Is Hyperbaric Oxygen Therapy(HBOT)

-“Hyper” means more and “Baric” means pressure, i.e. this therapy uses pressure to distribute more oxygen into body tissues such as brain along with blood, cerebrospinal fluid, etc.
+Hyperbaric oxygen therapy is a new form of medical treatment which is being studied extensively for autism.
+It is a safe, effective and a non-invasive procedure.
+“Hyper” means more and “Baric” means pressure, i.e. this therapy uses pressure to distribute more oxygen into body tissues such as the brain along with blood, cerebrospinal fluid, etc.

 In an enclosed, specially designed, pressurized chamber, the patient inhales 100% oxygen at a pressure three times greater than normal atmospheric pressure.
 Each session of HBOT lasts upto 45-60 minutes.
-Patient may require upto 40 sessions of HBOT to see the benefits.
+Patients may require upto 40 sessions of HBOT to see the benefits.

 However, it may also have some side effects such as Barotraumatic injury (in the ear, nasal sinuses, lungs and teeth), oxygen toxicity, myopia, cataract, claustrophobia, anxiety.
 Inhalation of high concentration of oxygen under pressure may also result in seizures.
 Prolonged treatment of HBOT may also lead to chest tightness and toxic pulmonary effects.
 The effects of HBOT are not consistent in all studies.
-Even though, some children may benefit from HBOT, it is still not an established treatment.
+Even though some children may benefit from HBOT, it is still not an established treatment.
 It is highly recommended that before deciding on the treatment you discuss the details of HBOT with the specialist doctor and know whether it will help your child.

 HBOT being administered by a medical practitioner to a patient.